 Go ahead and forward more Alerts and see them all getting processed automatically.

 Now you can set up an automated rule to forward all new incoming alerts to Parseur.
-Also, if you have a backlog of existing Google Alerts you would like to parse, you could use a chrome extension to forward them all at once to Parseur.
+Also, if you have a backlog of existing Google Alerts you would like to parse, you could use a Chrome extension to forward them all at once to Parseur.
 Check out the following article to learn more about how to automatically forward emails to Parseur.

 Step 5: Download or send your data where it belongs